-Why are you considering replacing Chiltern Pools?
+Why are you planning to replace Chiltern Pools?

 What facilities are being proposed?